 Another purpose of eating food that is placed on the plate of a pious person, is that the food particles have certain benefits infused in them due to the good karma of the pious person.
 If others also eat the same food particles, then they will also benefit from it.
 But the food must be placed by the pious person on a separate plate before he starts to eat from the plate.
 After he starts to eat, the food is contaminated and should be given to dogs or trashed.
 One should try not to waste food, only put on your plate, the amount of food that you can finish.

 Once the Guru starts to eat from the plate, it becomes contaminated with his germs and should not be eaten by anyone except dogs.
 However, there is one exception to this.
 The husband is the Guru for the wife based on Vedic culture and she can eat the leftovers from the husband’s plate.
-This is a Vedic teaching and the reason for this is that the wife will become mentally surrendered onto the husband and thus there will be fewer arguments between the two.
-A wife must never eat the leftovers of anyone else.
+This is a Vedic teaching and the reason for this is that the wife will become physically and mentally surrendered to the husband, and thus there will be fewer arguments between the two and their relationship will be successful.
+A wife must never eat the leftovers of anyone except the husband.

-It is very unfortunate that many Gurus take advantage of people by giving them the food from their plate after they have eaten from it.
-Such Gurus call the contaminated food, Guru prasad.
-This is not a Vedic teaching, but it has become a general standard due to ignorance and Gurus wanting to take advantage of people and treat them like dogs.
+It is very unfortunate that many Gurus in ignorance give people food from their plate after they have eaten from it.
+They call the contaminated food, Guru prasad.
+This is not a Vedic teaching, but it has become a general standard due to ignorance.

-Bogus Ideology 3 – The water from the feet of a Sadhu purifies.
+Bogus Ideology 3 – The water from the feet of a guru purifies.

 This is complete nonsense.
 The water that is used to wash the feet of anyone is filthy and has no benefits.

-Instead of putting any dust on the head, or eating guru prasad, or drinking water which was used to wash the feet of a pious person.
+Instead of putting any dust on the head, or eating guru prasad, or drinking water which was used to wash the feet of a pious person or wearing any used clothing.
 If one can simply follow the below verse from the Bhagavad-Gita, they can become purified by following the purest person, Lord Krishna.

 “The Supreme Personality of Godhead said: Fearlessness; purification of one’s existence; cultivation of spiritual knowledge; charity; self-control; performance of sacrifice; study of the Vedas; austerity; simplicity; nonviolence; truthfulness; freedom from anger; renunciation; tranquillity; aversion to faultfinding; compassion for all living entities; freedom from covetousness; gentleness; modesty; steady determination; vigor; forgiveness; fortitude; cleanliness; and freedom from envy and from the passion for honor – these transcendental qualities, O son of Bharata, belong to godly men endowed with divine nature.”
 (Lord Krishna, Bhagavad-Gita 16.1-3)